[Small logo of Thornwood girl] Scroll to Foote's vector theory of perception & persuasion****

 Celebrating the site's popularity, a second series of original still frames from the collection was added to the popular, first NetSlides war image series from the Collection to acknowledge the 10th anniversary of the Gulf War.
 You may follow the links above to see both NetSlides series.

-Streaming Emblaze 2005 audio concerning the controversy over press coverage of the War reveals tight military handling of correspondents in some cases.
-Click the gray, play button near top of this page or here for the audio sample that establishes there was a policy to limit 1990/91 coverage of soldiers' religious activities, a charge made by one Middle East, ABC Television correspondent.
-Chris Burry, the ABC correspondent, also reported on the 2003 War in Iraq.
+Streaming Emblaze 2005 audio concerning the controversy over press coverage of the War revealed tight military handling of war correspondents in some cases.
+An audio sample in the Collection establishes there was Pentagon policy to limit 1990/91 news coverage of soldiers' religious activities, a charge made by one Middle East, ABC Television journalist.
+Chris Burry, the correspondent, also reported on the 2003 War in Iraq.

 The Davis transcript TV frame of Rick Davis, NBC Television News, in LAB Gulf War Collection.
 U-Md., College Park will help readers determine how well the Sidle Commission plan for U.S. military public relations worked during the Persian Gulf War.
 The interview with Rick Davis of NBC Television was recorded in the Persian Gulf military theater.
 The transcript is taken from the original BetaCam NBC tape by Eddie Foote, LAB Collection developer and university professor.